Night of the Living Dead (1990 film): Filming

+Special effects

 The special effects team intentionally kept the effects restrained, as they felt that excessive gore would be disrespectful to the original film.
 To keep the effects realistic, they used as inspiration a real autopsy, forensic pathology textbooks, and Nazi death camp footage.
 Savini said that he wanted to keep the film artistic despite his reputation as "the king of splatter".
 The zombie extras were recruited easily, as the film's reputation drew them from as far away as Kentucky.